 Yoga asanas are the physical aspect of Yoga wherein the physical postures are practiced to implement healthy living and help us link the eight limbs, creating a mind/body connection and deeper spirituality.
-Most people associate the asanas as yoga as they are not familiar with the other limbs of Yoga Sutra of Patanjali.
-However, each of the 8 limbs of Yoga Sutra are interconnected and interrelated helping the individual reach the highest level of spiritual attainment with practice.
+Most people associate the asanas with yoga as they are not familiar with the other limbs of the Yoga Sutras of Patanjali.
+However, each of the 8 limbs of the Yoga Sutras is interconnected and interrelated helping the individual reach the highest level of spiritual attainment with practice.
 At White Crow Yoga, we strive to teach the eight limbs and teach our trainees how to share this with their students in turn.

-Practicing asanas has varied benefits and some of the best advantages for many yogis might be seen as improvement in balance, strength and flexibility and other immense health benefits.
-However, asanas are not just physical aspects of yoga but have deeper implications.
-It is another process of connecting with your higher spiritual self, and the asanas are used as a tool to bring patience, peace and calms the mind to ascend to a higher level.
-The different levels of asana practices are constantly a challenge and provide an individual with a chance to control, explore the emotions, intents, faith and introspection.
+Practicing asanas has varied benefits and some of the best advantages for many yogis might be seen as an improvement in balance, strength, and flexibility, and other immense health benefits.
+However, asanas are not just the physical aspects of yoga but have deeper implications.
+It is another process of connecting with your higher spiritual self, and the asanas are used as a tool to bring patience, peace, and calms the mind to ascend to a higher level.
+The different levels of asana practices are constantly a challenge and provide an individual with a chance to control, explore the emotions, intents, faith, and introspection.

 Each of the asanas is part of the total set of yogic pattern which helps to open chakras or energy channels, while helping the body attain better flexibility, increases core strength and enhance the blood circulation, helping you attain better physical form.
 Incorporating Prayanama or breathing exercises with the asanas helps to mentally release stress and calm the mind.
 The focused attention on the different asanas and adherence to the other limbs of yoga helps to de-stress and increases spiritual awareness.